-Palestine is strategically situated between Egypt, Syria and Arabia.
+The general area of Israel is strategically situated between Egypt, Syria and Arabia.
 This location makes the region a major crossroad for religion, culture and commerce and has lent to its tumultuous history.
 The area, over the years, has been controlled by empires and powers like the Egyptians, Canaanites, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines, the Crusaders, Ottomans, the British Empire and others.

-Hometown of Mary Magdalene
+Magdala and Mary Magdalene

 Magdala sat on the western shore of the sea of Galilee.
-Magdala and the surrounding area were known for their dye works and the ability to manufacture fine woolen textures.
+The city and the surrounding area were known for their dye works and the ability to manufacture fine woolen textures.
 These industries made the area quite prosperous.
-In fact, Magdala became so wealthy that it was one of only three cities that had to send their contributions to Jerusalem's temple in a wagon.
+In fact, Magdala became so wealthy that it was one of only three cities that had to send their contributions to Jerusalem's temple in a wagon!

 Though little known, Magdala played an importance role in the gospels.
 It is the location where Jesus miraculously fed 4,000 people with only seven loaves of bread and a few small fishes.
 It is also the hometown of a woman named Mary, who was healed by Jesus when he cast seven demons out of her (Mark 16:9; Luke 8:2 - 3).